riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 # Workshop 3.
 Mastering the Basics

-_In this workshop, we will learn how to add a splash screen and how to create apps with more than one View in the Storyboard; we will also learn more about colour schemes, why they're important, and how to apply one to your app.
-We will learn how to add app icons, and then we will use all the knowledge we've learn so far to make our very own TicTacToe app._
+_In this workshop, we will learn how to add a splash screen and how to create apps with more than one view in the Storyboard; we will also learn more about colour schemes, why they're important, and how to apply one to your app.
+We will learn how to add app icons, and then we will use all the knowledge of what we've learned so far to make our very own TicTacToe app._

 | Topics                           | Details                                    |
 | -------------------------------- | ------------------------------------------ |